-Technical Services performed modeling for criteria pollutants CO, NOx, SOx and PM10; as well as a RMR.
-The emission rates used for criteria pollutant modeling were 37.1 lb/day CO, 12.2 lb/day NOx, 5.8 lb/day SOx, and 7.1 lb/day PM10.
+In addition to the RMR, Technical Services performed modeling for criteria pollutants CO, NOx, SOx and PM10; as well as a RMR.
+The emission rates used for criteria pollutant modeling were 6.29 lb/hr CO, 0.52 lb/hr NOx, 0.24 lb/hr SOx, and 0.30 lb/hr PM10.
 The engineer supplied the maximum fuel rate for the IC engine used during the analysis.